 Spain observes and celebrates a sizeable number of holidays throughout the year.
-Most of these, however, are regional holidays, celebrated only by select few provinces or even cities.
+Most of these, however, are regional holidays, celebrated only by a select few provinces or even cities.

 January

-1 January | Friday | New Year’s Day | Día de Año Nuevo
+1 January | Thursday | New Year’s Day | Día de Año Nuevo

 Similarly to many other countries around the world, New Year’s Day is a public holiday right across Spain.

-6 January | Wednesday | Epiphany | Reyes
+6 January | Tuesday | Epiphany | Reyes

 This is a typical event in Spain, known by the locals as ‘Reyes’.
-It symbolises the three magic king’s adoration towards baby Jesus.
+It symbolises the three magic kings’ adoration towards baby Jesus.

 May

-1 May | Saturday | Labour Day / Día del Trabajador
+1 May | Friday | Labour Day / Día del Trabajador

 The 1st of May is International Workers Day, and is the commemoration of the world labour movement.